michaelguginok/KalinduWijekoonj/POC_Doc.md

 Using “sudo apt-get install mysql-server mysql-client” command and providing with required root username and password to the root user of SQL.

 2. Install Apache2
-Using “sudo apt-get install apache2” command and tested using “http://<ubuntu ip>”
+Using “sudo apt-get install apache2” command and tested using “http://ubuntu ip”

 3. Install PHP5
 Using “sudo apt-get install php5 libapache2-mod-php5” after that restarting the apache service using “service apache2 restart”